 It is best to measure a small excess of bone when first trimming, particularly if osteotomies will be necessary to shape the bone, in order to compensate for bone loss during the subsequent steps.
 Any excess bone can then be trimmed prior to final insertion and fixation.

-Excess bone of the flap is measured and stripped of periosteum, and discarded.
+Excess bone of the flap is measured and stripped of periosteum.

 The bone is now trimmed with a saw to fit the defect.
 Care is taken to avoid injury to the vascular pedicle during this procedure.

 Care must be taken to not injure the vascular pedicle during the closing ostectomies.
 Therefore, the periosteum should be freed from the bone resected during the closing ostectomy and retracted carefully during the bone cuts.
-Stripping of excess periosteum for the closing ostectomy will put vascular supply to the segment at risk.
+Excessive stripping of the periosteum around the closing ostectomy will put the vascular supply of the segment at risk.